Join Our Private Facebook Community to Share and Connect

 - Following NCI’s Comment Policy: By commenting on the page, you agree to follow NCI's Comment Policy.
 Comments that do not adhere to this policy may be hidden or removed.

 In addition, we can’t provide medical or treatment advice, and we ask you to not share your medical data.
 If you’re seeking a second opinion or treatment advice, please contact us at NCICONNECT@mail.nih.gov.
-Our private Facebook group is a community for you to connect with others with your similar diagnosis.
+Our private Facebook group is a community for you to connect to others with your similar diagnosis.
 Your moderators intend to help you build those connections.

 Meet the Moderators

 NCI-CONNECT’s Raleigh McElvery, scientific communications editor, and Brittany Cordeiro, program manager and advocacy liaison and navigator, moderate our Facebook group.
 They share educational posts, answer relevant questions, and encourage you to share.

 McElvery manages communication projects, strategies, and initiatives to educate and inform patients, providers, researchers, and advocates.
 Cordeiro facilitates partnerships with non-profit organizations, who share a common concern for improving the outcomes of patients with rare brain and spine tumors through awareness and education.

 Both McElvery and Cordeiro are vested in providing the best community experience for people who join NCI-CONNECT Community.
 They hope each person will share and make connections.
 No one should feel alone in their journey with cancer.

 Why the Facebook Group Was Started

 NCI-CONNECT Community was started after hearing from the patients in our clinic who attended our CARES (Coping, Advocacy, Relationships, Education, Support) group.
 Patients and their caregivers shared their need for more support and educational information.
 They desired to be connected with others with the same diagnosis.

 We realized patients and their caregivers needed more opportunities to connect in a private environment.

 We encourage you to join NCI-CONNECT Community.
-No one should be alone in their journey with cancer.
-You can also follow us on Twitter @NIHBrainTumor or subscribe to our NCI-CONNECTions newsletter for updates and information on advances in rare brain and spine tumor research, treatment, and education from our experts.
+You can also follow us on X (formerly Twitter) at @NIHBrainTumor or subscribe to our NCI-CONNECTions newsletter for updates and information on advances in rare brain and spine tumor research, treatment, and education from our experts.